Humboldt Lodging Alliance

 The Chair-Elect shall perform such duties as the Chair of the Board of Directors may assign from time to time.
-In the absence of the Chair, the Chair-Elect, at the request of the Chair, or in the lack of such request, by the vote of those present, shall preside at meetings of the membership, the Board of Directors and the Executive Committee.
-In the event that the office of Chair is vacated, the Chair-Elect shall be designated by the Executive Committee to serve as “Acting Chair” of the Board until the vacancy has been filled by the Board of Directors as provided for in Article VIII, Section 6.
+In the absence of the Chair, the Chair-Elect, at the request of the Chair, or in the lack of such request, by the vote of those present, shall preside at meetings of the Board of Directors and the Executive Committee.
+In the event that the office of Chair is vacated, the Chair-Elect shall be designated by the Executive Committee to serve as “Acting Chair” of the Board until the vacancy has been filled by the Board of Directors as provided for in Article VI, Section 7.

 Section 9: Vice Chair

 The Vice Chair shall perform such duties as the Chair of the Board of Directors may assign from time to time.
-In the absence of the Chair and the Chair-Elect, the Vice Chair, at the request of the Chair, or in the lack of such request, by the vote of those present, shall preside at meetings of the membership, the Board of Directors and the Executive Committee.
-In the event that the offices of Chair and Chair-Elect are vacated, the Vice Chair shall be designated by the Executive Committee to serve as “Acting Chair” of the Board of Directors until the vacancy has been filled by the Board of Directors as provided for in Article VIII, Section 6.
+In the absence of the Chair and the Chair-Elect, the Vice Chair, at the request of the Chair, or in the lack of such request, by the vote of those present, shall preside at meetings of the Board of Directors and the Executive Committee.
+In the event that the offices of Chair and Chair-Elect are vacated, the Vice Chair shall be designated by the Executive Committee to serve as “Acting Chair” of the Board of Directors until the vacancy has been filled by the Board of Directors as provided for in Article VI, Section 7.

 Section 10: Secretary-Treasurer

-The Secretary-Treasurer shall (a) serve as Chair of the Finance Committee, (b) see to the keeping of the minutes of the meetings of the members, the Board of Directors and the Executive Committee, (c) be custodian of the corporate records of the Corporation, and (d) in general perform all duties incident to the office of Secretary-Treasurer and such other duties as from time to be assigned by the Chair, the Board of Directors or the Executive Committee.
+The Secretary-Treasurer shall (a) serve as Chair of the Finance Committee, (b) see to the keeping of the minutes of the meetings of the Board of Directors and the Executive Committee, (c) be custodian of the corporate records of the Corporation, and (d) in general perform all duties incident to the office of Secretary-Treasurer and such other duties as from time to be assigned by the Chair, the Board of Directors or the Executive Committee.
 The Secretary-Treasurer shall perform the duties of the Chair of the Board of Directors in the absence of the Chair, the Chair-Elect and the Vice Chair.

 Section 11: Compensation of Officers